neitsab/archvm/README.md

 * UEFI + GPT partitioning
 * 512 MiB FAT32 ESP partition mounted on `/boot` + XFS root partition using the remaining space
 * [Unified kernel image](https://wiki.archlinux.org/title/Unified_kernel_image) booting configured with `efibootmgr` (no boot manager), enabling...
-* kernel cmdline-less, fstab-less config by relying on the [DIscoverable Partitions Spec](https://systemd.io/DISCOVERABLE_PARTITIONS/) and `systemd-gpt-auto-generator` (`/boot` is automounted after bootup when accessed)
+* root param-less, fstab-less config by relying on the [DIscoverable Partitions Spec](https://systemd.io/DISCOVERABLE_PARTITIONS/) and `systemd-gpt-auto-generator` (`/boot` is automounted after boot upon first access)
 * full-stack systemd: initramfs, network (DHCP), resolver, timesync
 * basic system config done pre-chroot with [systemd-firstboot](https://man.archlinux.org/man/core/systemd/systemd-firstboot.1.en)
 * locked root account with `archvm` user configured for `sudo`
 * ZSH shell with GRML config, shell completions and syntax highlighting (the same setup as on the Arch install media)
 * [micro](https://micro-editor.github.io/) text editor
 * French locale, keymap & timezone
-* 5 fastest HTTPS mirrors among the latest synchronized from France & Germany
+* hardcoded pacman mirrorlist with trusted servers from France & Germany

 The aim is to provide a minimal, solid foundation which may serve as the basis for any kind of Arch VM.